 Our Lady of Charity tells the Three Johns they can never return to the old world.
 However, they could go home to the New World, but only together.
 They begin to paddle in the same direction not just as three men but now as three brothers.
 The skies clear, and the New World, the shore of the Americas, lay insight.

 New Word Voudou was born, one-third African, one-third Indio, and one-third European.
 Anyone saying that New World Voudou is only for certain people is ignorant of the religion.
-They do not speak for the Loa, The Cemis, the Saints or any of the 21 Commissions of Spirits.
+They do not speak for the Loa, The Cemis, the Saints, or any of the 21 Commissions of Spirits.
 No way do they speak for God!
 New World Voudou belongs to the New World and all its people.
 There is no chosen race, and there is no chosen one.
 God’s chosen people are all people.

-God, PapaBon Dios, or Papa Bondye is a mystery which is simply beyond human comprehension.
+God, Papa Buen Dios, or Papa Bondye is a mystery beyond human comprehension.
 Therefore God delegates power, in a descending hierarchical fashion, to beings who we can comprehend.
 In New World Voudou, there are three beings, or Loa, which are the closest to God that humans can understand and to us appear directly under God.
-All three Loa have direct ties to the sun of our solar system and operate on a cosmic level.
+All three Loa have direct ties to our solar system’s sun and operate on a cosmic level.

 Gran Toro Sentao is the heat of the sun.

-Gran Simbi Rey Del Agua also known as King Monlinu, is the sun’s light sparkling on the waters.
+Gran Simbi Rey Del Agua, also known as King Monlinu, is the sun’s light sparkling on the waters.

 We can see the Three Brothers, the Three Johns, as a microcosm to the macrocosm of Three Gran Loa.

-Gran Solier-White John-European Culture
+Gran Solie-White John-European Culture